Quole0812/SpotifyProject/README.md

    Run `main.py` to enrich the merged dataset with Spotify API song data, apply any column modifications, and handle CSV/JSON conversions.
 The final output is `api_kaggle_final.csv`.

 3. **Database Insertion & Analysis:**
-   Open `project_dss.ipynb` to load the cleaned datasets into an SQLite database and perform further analysis and visualization.
+   Open `project_data_science_systems.ipynb` to load the cleaned datasets into an SQLite database and perform further analysis and visualization.

 ---